 There have been some pretty weird definitions of 'internal' from various Instructors across the years.
 A lot of needless debate has been carried out.

 Whole-body soft movement is quite unique and easy to identify.
-If you have received an internal strike, you are unlikely to confuse it with anything else.What is the meaning of bump energy?
+If you have received an internal strike, you are unlikely to confuse it with anything else.What people find most odd about tai chi is the ease of the art.
+A small movement produces a disproportionate consequence; and no muscular tension is ever used.
+Yet it works.

 Its method is divided into the shoulder and back technique.